nwrenger/clamp-elytra-speed/README.md

 ## How It Works

-Minecraft calculates elytra movement on the client, so the server can’t change the calculation itself but can still cap the resulting velocity.
+Minecraft calculates elytra movement primarily on the server, while the client **predicts** movement locally to keep the flight smooth.

 To enforce a maximum speed:

 - **Server side**:
   Applies the speed limit and caps the velocity of players who exceed it.
 - **Client side (optional but recommended)**:
-  Adjusts the local speed-calculation logic based on the server's configured maximum for smoother behavior.
+  Adjusts local prediction to match the server's configured maximum for smoother behavior.
-  Without the client mod, players who fly too fast may experience rubberbanding.
+  Without the client mod, players who exceed the limit may experience rubberbanding.

-**Server owners should encourage players to install the mod** for the best experience.
+**Server owners should encourage players to install the mod locally** for the best experience.

 ## Configuration